-PAE is an international freight carrier which currently holds freight capacity on 5.1 the Papua New Guinea (PNG) and Vanuatu routes.
-PAE was initially allocated capacity to operate services on the PNG route in 2003 under determination [2003] IASC 123.
-While it was able to conduct a series of charter flights over a period of three months between Brisbane and Lae, PAE was unable to commence its planned scheduled international services between 2004 and 2006 due to reasons which the Commission understands to be not entirely within its control.
-Consistent with the 'use it or lose it' principle, in May 2006, determination [2003] IASC 123 was revoked.
+5.1 PAE is an international freight carrier which currently holds freight capacity on the Papua New Guinea (PNG) and Vanuatu routes.
+PAE was initially allocated capacity to operate services on the PNG route in 2003 under [2003] IASC 123.
+However, PAE failed to utilise the capacity and the determination was revoked in 2006.
 PAE was again allocated capacity on the PNG route in December 2009 under [2009] IASC 134 and it commenced a weekly service between Australia and PNG in April 2010.
 In 2010, PAE was allocated an additional 17.5 tonnes of freight capacity and this enabled it to operate a second weekly service.
 In 2011, it was again allocated a further 17.5 tonnes of freight capacity to operate a third weekly service on the PNG route.
 PAE's third weekly service, however, is categorised as 'subject to loading' which means the service may be cancelled if there is not enough cargo to be carried.

-5.2 In 2009, PAE was also allocated 35 tonnes of freight capacity per week on the
+5.2 In 2009, PAE was also allocated 35 tonnes of freight capacity per week on the Vanuatu route but the capacity was subsequently reduced to 17.5 tonnes in November 2010.
+PAE currently operates a weekly service between Australia and Port Vila (Vanuatu).